20510 - NATIONAL AND INTERNATIONAL INSTITUTIONS LAW

 Go to class group/s: 14

-- The aim of the course is to analyze the principles related to public decisions making process; the course is focused on principles and norms regulating administrative procedures and acts.
+- The aim of the course is to analyze the principles related to public decisions making process; the course is focused on principles and norms regulating organization of public entities and administrative procedures and acts.

 - The course aims at illustrating the basic principles of international public law in the light of a further analysis of the main international intergovernmental organizations.
 The course is focused on the organization and competences of the United Nations and some intergovernmental economic institutions.